muzz-yasir/LexGPT/README.md

 # Architecture

-We have implemented the most crucial components of engaging human-like interaction: listening, thinking, speaking and eye-contact.
-Users interact via speech and we leverage Whisper, ElevenLabs and OpenAI Assistants API's to generate a realistic Lex Fridman-like response in audio.
+We have implemented the most crucial components of stimulating human-like interaction: listening, thinking, speaking and visualising.
+Users interact with Lexperience via speech and we leverage Whisper, ElevenLabs and OpenAI Assistants API's to generate a realistic Lex Fridman-like response in audio.
 From here we integrate SOTA research in Computer Vision, by utilising [DreamTalk (Ma et al, 2023)](https://dreamtalk-project.github.io/): a diffusion based model to generate incredibly realistic talking head animation, driven by our Lex audio response, for the output.

+The interaction takes place in Gradio, a GUI for building quick ML prototypes and requires users to press record to chat with Lex, wait for the response and press play on the resulting video.
+As discussed below, we have much more to say about inference times, but with that aside - extending this to real-time interaction simply requires: a few tweaks in Gradio, appropriate chunking of audio input and pipeline execution and some engaging sample videos to be played whilst the inference takes place.

 ![LEXPERIENCE ARCHITECTURE](https://github.com/muzz-yasir/Lexperience/assets/56521243/5aa3954d-4fec-48a3-a7bc-f6985b215319)